 - Asian Style Udon Noodles with Pork and Mushrooms

 - Spicy Black Pepper Shrimp with Udon Noodles

 - Tofu Drunken Noodles

-- 16 oz ramen noodles or any other Asian style noodles
+- 16 ounce lo mein noodles (or any other Asian style noodles)

 - Cook the noodles according to package instructions.
 Drain and set aside.